wadmp/wadmp.github.io/src/gen3/explanations/companies/README.md

 ###	Introduction to companies

-* **Company Creation:**
-   * Creating a company is free and requires you to log in or sign up for a new account.
-You can create multiple companies.
+* It's free to create a company.
+Just log in or sign up.
+You can create as many companies as you want.

-   * Users who create a company are automatically Company Admins and can control or manage added devices.
-Permissions of users who join the company (are invited) depend on the permissions set by the Company Admin or another user in the company with these capabilities.
+* When you create a company, you become the "Company Admin".
+You can manage and control the devices added to the company.
+The permissions for users you invite are set by you or another user with the right permissions.

 ###	Limitations of non-premium companies

 * After a new company is created, the company type is automatically set to "Free".

 * **Company type can be:**